leesjensen/masteryls/README.md

-# FlexLS
+# Mastery LS

-**FlexLS** takes online learning to the next level by boosting maintainable content creation and focusing on learner mastery.
+**Mastery LS** takes online learning to the next level by boosting maintainable content creation and focusing on learner mastery.

 Features include: